In 1970s Brooklyn, idealistic cop Frank Serpico blew the whistle on bribery and crime within the force. It almost cost him his life.

 In the opening scene of the 1973 film Serpico, Al Pacino, who stars as the titular character Frank Serpico of the New York police department, tensely draws his revolver.

 Frank Serpico is about to make an arrest at a heroin dealer’s apartment.
 He kicks in the door and waits for his fellow cops to assist.
-Instead, the drug dealer on the inside fires his gun and hits Frank Serpico in the face.
+Instead, the drug dealer on the inside fires his gun and hits Serpico in the face.

 Although Hollywood dramas tend to take historical liberties, the real experience of Frank Serpico is chillingly close to that scene.